YangPiCui/3DPrinterCalibrationAndTuning/Raise3D_Pro2/README.md

 Load default cura profile "Extra Fast", which has a layer height of 0.3mm.

 > Layer height = 0.3; //An integer multiple of the Z resolution and should be less than 80% of nozzle diameter. [stepper motor magic number](https://www.youtube.com/watch?v=WIkT8asT90A).
 [Which layer height gives you the strongest 3D prints](https://www.youtube.com/watch?v=fbSQvJJjw2Q&t=644s).
-> Initial Layer Height = 0.4-0.1 = 0.3; // Set the initial layer height (ILH) to be the layer height (0.4mm) from the buildplate.
+> Initial Layer Height = 0.3-0.1 = 0.2; // Set the initial layer height (ILH) so that the distance from the buildplate is the layer height.
 I used a piece of paper 0.1mm thick to level the bed.
-ILH == multiple of Z-resolution(0.04mm) && (>= Layer Height) && (<= 80% of nozzle size)
+ILH == multiple of Z-resolution && (<= 80% of nozzle size)
-> Line Width = 0.7/0.3; //I chose a thin line width for the support structure.
+> Line Width = 0.7/0.3; //Prefer easy to remove support structure.
 Minimum Line Width = Nozzle Size + Layer Height;  Maximum Line Width = Nozzle Flat Size + Layer Height;  [understand line width](https://dyzedesign.com/2018/07/3d-print-speed-calculation-find-optimal-speed/#:~:text=A%20general%20rule%20of%20thumb,bigger%20nozzles%20and%20layer%20height.)
 > Support Extruder = Right Extruder;
-> Support Line Width = 0.3; // If the right extruder is selected as the support extruder, its line width will automatically be set as the support line width.
+> Support Line Width = 0.3; // If the right extruder is selected as the support extruder, Cure automatically uses its line width as the support line width.

 > Wall Extruder / Top Bottom Extruder = Left Extruder;
-> Wall Line Count = Top Layers = Bottom Layers = 4; //[1-2-3-4-5-6 layers && 5-10-15-20-25-30%](https://www.youtube.com/watch?v=sAZpnlzCwiU)
+> Wall Line Count = Top Layers = Bottom Layers = 4; //[1-2-3-4-5-6 layers <=> 5-10-15-20-25-30% Infill](https://www.youtube.com/watch?v=sAZpnlzCwiU)
 > Infill = 20%;
-> Top/Bottom Pattern = Bottom Pattern Initial Layer = Zig Zag;  //Prefer Top Bottom Layer number a multiple of 2
+> Top/Bottom Pattern = Bottom Pattern Initial Layer = Zig Zag;  //Prefer Top Bottom Layer number a multiple of 2 if Zig Zag
 > Optimize Wall Printing Order = True;
 > Z Seam Alignment = Random;
 > Print Thin Walls = True;